Ernakulam–Okha Express

 The 16337 / 16338 Ernakulam–Okha Express is bi-weekly Express train running between the cities of Kochi in Kerala and Okha in Gujarat.
 It mainly connects the people of Kerala living in Saurashtra region.
 It mainly runs and serve the people of the states of Goa, Maharashtra, Karnataka, Gujarat and Kerala.
 The time table of the train is amended during monsoon season and the train reaches late by 2 to 3 hours of the original time but the monsoon time table does not affects its return journey.
 Few years before during monsoon season the train had its service only till Hapa but after that during monsoon also the train run till Okha.

 The train first used to run between Cochin and Ahmedabad as Cochin–Ahmedabad Express and then it was extended up to making it Cochin–Rajkot Express.
 During that time the train used to start from Cochin Harbour Terminus station.
 At that time the train had a single service in a week.
 After Ernakulam Junction railway station was developed the train's origin was shifted to Ernakulam Junction.
 One more train was introduced after which train had bi-weekly service.

 Coach composition

-The train has standard LHB rakes with a maximum speed of 130 km/h.
+earlier the train runs with ICF coach.
+And Now The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 22 coaches.